-Inside: Spring is the perfect time to add a flower market to your toddler and preschool dramatic play area!
+Inside: Spring is the perfect time to add a flower market dramatic play area!
 I’ve included some free printables to go along with the fun, adding some extra literacy and fine motor into the activity.

 Over the many years I’ve been teaching, our preschool has somehow acquired an abundance of artificial flowers.

 When I open our gardening theme box, it’s full of them!

 So, what to do with all those flowers?

 Have a flower market, of course!

 And that’s exactly what was in our dramatic play area during our gardening theme.

 I’ve created some flower market signs and notepaper that you can use, too!
 Just scroll down towards the end of this post to find the link.

 Flower Market Dramatic Play for Toddlers and Preschoolers